What Is The Washington State Long Term Care Tax?

 - The services are directed or controlled from Washington.

-This may mean employers who are out of state have to pay some taxes for their employees.
+This may mean employers out of state have to pay some taxes for their employees.

 Who Is Eligible To Receive The WA Cares Fund Benefits?

-If you live in Washington and have paid premiums for the insurance program, you can benefit.
+You can benefit if you live in Washington and have paid premiums for the insurance program.
 Here are the requirements for eligibility:

-- An employee needs to have 10 years without interruption of 5 or more consecutive years.
+- Employees must have 10 years without interruption of 5 or more consecutive years.

 - 3 years within the last 6 years from the date the application for benefits is made.
 Also, to qualify, an employee must have worked at least 500 hours during each of the 10 years or each of 3 years, as applicable.

-People who plan to retire in the next 10 years have to pay premiums but may never qualify for benefits.
+People who plan to retire in the next 10 years must pay premiums but may never qualify for benefits.
 And people who move out of state will not be able to get benefits.

 What Are The Benefits Under The WA Cares Fund?